TypeDB 3.0 is live! Get started for free.

 Loading initial data

-With the schema defined, we can load initial data into our database with the Insert query:
+With the schema defined, we can load initial data into our database with the insert query:

-private static void dbDatasetSetup(TypeDBSession session) {
+private static void dbDatasetSetup(Driver driver, String dbName) throws TypeDBDriverException {

-String dataFile = "iam-data-single-query.tql";
+String dataFile = "data_small_single_query.tql";

-try (TypeDBTransaction tx = session.transaction(TypeDBTransaction.Type.WRITE)) {
+try (Transaction tx = driver.transaction(dbName, Transaction.Type.WRITE)) {

 String insertQuery = new String(Files.readAllBytes(Paths.get(dataFile)));